Partner Visa

 Your step-by-step guide to applying for a partner visa

-The first step in your partner visa journey is securing a temporary partner visa.
+The first step in your partner visa journey is securing a short-term partner visa.

 You’ll need to provide some basic foundational information and evidence to your migration agent.If you’re working with a good migration agent they’ll do the heavy lifting of preparing your application for you.